Paul Kruszewski: GripHeavyIndustries

 In July 2007, Kruszewski founded GripHeavyIndustries, better known as Grip Entertainment, which created complex AI characters for a range of game developers, such as EA, Disney, and BioWare.
 The company is credited on such titles as Army of Two: The 40th Day and Deus Ex: Human Revolution.

 In 2011, the company experienced some controversy when gamers rallied against Grip's boss fights at the end of the game Deus Ex: Human Revolution.
 Eidos Montreal had outsourced the development of the game's boss fights to Grip due to time constraints and the complex nature of the open-ended gameplay.
 Players felt that the fights were inflexible when compared with the rest of the game, causing a stir in the industry.
-That same year, Autodesk, a multinational software company, acquired Grip Entertainment.
+Later, Eidos pubically apologized and explained that Grip was not responsible for the That same year, Autodesk, a multinational software company, acquired Grip Entertainment.

 wrnch

 Kruszewski's third venture built on previous experience gained from working with computer vision technology.
 He founded wrnch in April 2014 in Montreal's TandemLaunch incubator.
+Initially, wrnch was developing a video denoising technology but quickly pivoted into deep learning based computer vision.

 Through wrnch, he developed BodySLAM, a deep learning AI body-tracking software.
 As a man-machine interface, BodySLAM had many possible applications in various industries, such as health care, security, retail and entertainment.
 On Sept.
 17, 2021, it was announced that Hinge Health, the world’s #1 Digital Musculoskeletal Clinic™, had acquired wrnch.
 After the acquisition, Kruszewski served as Hinge Health's VP of Deep Technology for 2 years, where he oversaw the integration of the wrnch virtual motion capture into Hinge Health's suite of offerings.